chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 # Requestor Usage and Behavior {#usage-stub}

-Requestors MAY include a "TTL-CAP" option for any query deemed private or sensitive.
+Requestors MAY include a "PRIVATE" option for any query deemed private or sensitive.
 This may include queries for explicitly known-to-be private domains or for all domains when operating in a "private" mode.
 Specific recommendations for when to include this option are outside the scope